jagadish594/local-greetings-react-app/README.md

 3) Choose a language from the dropdown menu
 4) Hit Submit to see the result

+Note: Used Yandex Translate API to do the translation

 ## Available Scripts

 In the project directory, you can run: